phetsims/sun/doc/Checkbox.md

 ![alt text "Special Angles checkbox in Trig Tour in unchecked state."](images/tt-checkbox-specialAngles.png "Special Angles, unchecked, checkbox")

-#### What a learner hears when interacting with the Special Angles checkbox:
+#### What a learner hears when interacting with the Special Angles checkbox without context responses:
     * On focus: "Special Angles, unchecked, checkbox"
     * When toggled to checked: "checked"
     * When toggled to unchecked: "unchecked"

 ## Considerations for Voicing Design
 The [Voicing feature](https://www.w3.org/WAI/ARIA/apg/patterns/checkbox/examples/checkbox/) is a system of responses available to all input methods.
-Responses are delivered in direct response to user action on focus or on activation.
-(ToDo: link to about Voicing Response System).
+Responses are delivered in direct response to user action on focus or on activation with mouse or touch.
+No voicing happens on mouse-over as it is not always initentional.
+(ToDo: link to an About Voicing Response System reource).

-### To have a complete Voicing feature 2 design cycles may be required to design required voicing responses:
+### Checkboxes should be made fully voice-able with Core Voicing:
-* **1 - Core/Essential Voicing:**
+* **1 - Core Voicing:**
     * a _Voicing Name Response_ - must be unique, and ideally identical to the accessible name;
     * _Voicing Help Text Response_ - ideally indicating there are two available states.
 It is great if the accessible help text and Voicing help text are the same (options available to make them different, if needed);
-* **2 - Voicing:**
     * Two _Voicing Context Responses_ - should be identical to the accessible context responses;

 #### The Voicing experience of a checkbox can vary based on input method and the Sim Voicing Options that are seletected in Preferences;